fvmformal/fvm/doc/sphinx/source/complexityreduction.rst

 How to do it
 ------------

-With :py:func:`fvmframework.FvmFramework.set_toplevel` we can change the module we are working on.
+With :py:func:`fvm.FvmFramework.set_toplevel` we can change the module we are working on.

 Example